 - Maintain a safe speed and exercise caution when traveling over slippery surfaces or gravel.

-I’ve Been Injured in a Motorcycle Accident or ATV Crash – What Damages May I Recover?
+I’ve Been Injured in a Motorcycle or ATV Crash – What Damages May I Recover?

-If you or a loved one was injured in a motorcycle or ATV accident, you may have questions such as:
+If you or a loved one was injured on a motorcycle or ATV, you may have questions such as:

-- If I wasn’t wearing a motorcycle helmet, how does that affect my insurance claim after a motorcycle accident?
+- If I wasn’t wearing a motorcycle helmet, how does that affect my insurance claim?

-- What do I do if my insurance company won’t pay my whole claim after a serious motorcycle accident?
+- What do I do if my insurance company won’t pay my whole claim?

 - Do different rules apply for on-road versus off-road motorcycle operation?

-- What insurance policy covers me if I was hurt in an ATV accident?
+- What insurance policy covers me if I was hurt on an ATV?

-At Bache & Lynch, we respresent those injured in motorcycle and ATV accidents.
+At Bache & Lynch, we represent those injured in motorcycle and ATV collisions.
 Such injuries are typically extremely serious.
 We’re here to answer your questions.

-We’ll go over your damages and your legal rights after a motorcycle accident or ATV accident.
-As experienced motorcycle and ATV accident lawyers, we will thoroughly examine all of the facts and circumstances surrounding the accident.
+We’ll go over your damages and your legal rights after a motorcycle accident or ATV crash, whether you were a driver or a passenger.
+As experienced motorcycle and ATV lawyers, we will thoroughly examine all of the facts and circumstances surrounding the incident.

 With over 40 years’ total personal injury experience, our attorneys know how to protect your rights and get you the compensation you are entitled to from your motorcycle or ATV accident.
 We have worked together for years representing the rights of injured people.
 Contact us to schedule a complimentary consultation.

 Statistically, motorcycle operators and passengers face a higher risk of serious injury or fatality in an accident.
-In the event of serious accidents such as brain injury or paralysis, the importance of retaining experienced motorcycle accident attorneys and personal injury lawyers is clearer than ever.
+In the event of serious injuries such as brain injury or paralysis, the importance of retaining experienced personal injury lawyers is clearer than ever.
 After a major injury, the victim has long-term financial needs as well as immediate financial needs.
-For example, the motorcycle accident survivor may need months of rehabilitation; the rehabilitation must be paid for and the survivor must receive compensation for lost wages due to time off work for rehabilitation.
+For example, the motorcycle wreck survivor may need months of rehabilitation; the rehabilitation must be paid for and the survivor must receive compensation for lost wages due to time off work for rehabilitation.
 Our attorneys have the knowledge and skills to build a case for both current and future medical and economic needs, as well as pain and suffering and other personal losses.

 After a fatal accident, a wrongful death claim is the devastated family’s only opportunity to seek some measure of justice for the loss of a loved one.
-With help from a compassionate and seasoned wrongful death lawyer, you can obtain compensation for all of your personal and economic losses.
+With help from a compassionate and seasoned wrongful death lawyer, you can obtain compensation for personal and economic losses.

-Contact Bache & Lynch in Our Tucson Office Today for a No Obligation Free Consultation
+Contact Bache & Lynch in Our Oro Valley or Tucson Offices Today for a No Obligation Free Consultation

-To discuss your rights and legal options after a serious motorcycle or ATV accident, please call us at 520-293-5300.
+To discuss your rights and legal options after a serious motorcycle or ATV wreck, please call us at 520-293-5300.
 We will meet with you as soon as possible at your convenience so that we may get the process started.
 We’ll go over your case, and let you know exactly what your options are for recovery.
-You may also contact us using the Contact Form aboveto get more information or to schedule a free consultation.
+You may also contact us using the Contact Form above to get more information or to schedule a free consultation.